Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 Thurrsto and Myaku looked at one another, then stepped forward as one.

 "Our Clans represent polar extremes," Myaku announced.
-"Mine is the craft of protecting life…"
+"Mine is the craft of protecting life..."

 "...and mine is the craft of ending it," Thurrsto finished for him.
 "These are burdens and tools that the Great Father must wield."

 The pair of them took ampules from around their necks, and placed them together on the table.

 "Water," Myaku said.
 "Drawn from the headspring of the Bat-Yu river.
 That river, and the dams along its length, provide drinking water, sanitation, and electrical power for half our civilization.
 Without water, there can be no life.
-It extinguishes fires and cleans wounds… or it can flood towns and sweep away buildings.
+It extinguishes fires and cleans wounds... or it can flood towns and sweep away buildings.
 Water, like life, demands respect and careful shepherding.
 Guard it well."

 "Blood," Thurrsto added.
 "Taken from an unfortunate soul who was simply in the wrong place at a very unfortunate time.
 He was entirely innocent of any wrongdoing, yet his life was forfeit for the success of a mission that had nothing to do with him whatsoever.
 Death, as the counterpart to what the esteemed Champion said, demands respect.
 Use it wisely."

 There were more, once his bodyguards had their say.
 Each Clan of the Conclave had a point they wanted to make, some duty they wanted to remind their Great Father of, and they made each one pointedly and solemnly.
 The Openpaws presented the obligation to heal via the Gaoian equivalent of the Rod of Asclepius; the Longears gave something ominous in the form of a magnifying glass.
 The one-fangs delivered a burned and broken helmet recovered from the graveyard orbit high overhead.
 As each token was given, a member of Starmind received it on the Great Father’s behalf and carried it away to a contemplation room just off the Great Hall.

-The weight of it all was just…crushing.
+The weight of it all was just... crushing.
 But at last it was Gyotin’s turn.

 On the table there was an urn with hot coals within.
 He used a pair of tongs to select a coal and place it into a small bowl, which immediately erupted into thick, billowing smoke.
 It spread through the hall quickly, and by the time Gyotin had placed a second coal in a second bowl, Adam caught its scent: sweet, gentle, and grassy.
 There was a sharp resin-like note too, but he didn’t really know how to describe it.
 It was nice, either way.

 Gyotin placed the bowls on the ground to either side of Daar.

 "We burn sweet-herb in offering to the occasion.
 For those who are not Gaoian, know that sweet-herb comes in many forms.
 The ancient texts tell us of a particularly rare herb that was used only for the most sacred purposes.
 That herb had long been thought extinct, but modern archaeology, combined with molecular evidence, has identified its strain.
 It lives still, though only at High Mountain Fortress, and even then its survival is nothing short of miraculous.
 It was found in a single, untended garden in a worn-down, disused courtyard, one that had been slated for eventual demolition.
 We now know that courtyard was none other than Fyu and Tiritya’s personal garden.
-That herb has been carefully cultivated, My Father, and today…we offer it.
+That herb has been carefully cultivated, My Father, and today... we offer it.
 May it please the spirits of all, Seen and Unseen, and consecrate these proceedings."

 Gyotin turned back toward the table, walked over, and picked up the crown.